viascom/nanoid-postgres/README.md

 By following this guide, you can seamlessly integrate the `nanoid_optimized()` function into your projects and enjoy the benefits of its optimized performance.

+### LEAKPROOF Setting

+#### Default Configuration
+The `nanoid()` function is configured without the `LEAKPROOF` attribute by default to ensure compatibility across diverse environments, including cloud platforms and managed services, without the need for superuser privileges.

+#### When to Enable LEAKPROOF
+Enabling `LEAKPROOF` is optional and beneficial in environments that require enhanced security measures, such as those utilizing row-level security (RLS).
+This setting should be considered if you have superuser access and seek to further restrict information leakage.

+**Note:** To apply the LEAKPROOF attribute, uncomment the LEAKPROOF line in the function definition.
+This setting is permissible only for superusers due to its implications for database security and operation.

 ## Using MySQL/MariaDB?